scientifichackers/zproc/README.md

 - The parent process has a daemonic Process attached; responsible for the following

-    - storing the state whenever it is updated, by a child or a parent process.
+    - storing the state whenever it is updated, by another process.

     - transmitting the state whenever a process needs to access it.